Wanted (game show): Series

 Two series of the show were produced, one in 1996 and one in 1997.
 The first, more serious series featured Richard Littlejohn as presenter, and a former KGB double agent Oleg Gordievsky as a co-host and analyst.
 The second series, which had its in-studio content lightened slightly, was presented by Ray Cokes, with commentary provided by Magenta Devine.
 Both series lasted for 8 weeks of 1 hour shows.
 The rules were slightly altered in the second series, allowing the Tracker to bribe the Runners on the final show of the week.
+Trackers featured on the show included: Paul Denchfield, Victoria Fay, David McBride, John McMahon, Sarah Odell (who later became a contestant on Survivor:Pulau Tiga), Matthew Randall and Andy Stewart (who was a successful runner in the first series).

 While the series was popular, it was also extremely expensive to run – videophone links, camcorders and mobile phone technology all being extremely costly technology in 1997; and the cost of paying the "bribes" for information from the public as well as other logistical challenges mounted, so a third series was not commissioned.

 The format was also hampered by the broadcast schedule differences between Channel 4 and S4C, - the channel that aired in Wales instead of Channel 4.
 S4C's evening schedule at the time consisted of mostly Welsh language programmes, and it was common for S4C to broadcast Channel 4 programmes later or not at all.
 Live TV shows also suffered so while some episodes of Wanted aired just half hour later, it wasn't uncommon for S4C to show episodes several days later, so any contestants hiding in Wales were pretty much immune from being spotted by viewers.

 International versions

 The format was sold internationally, with ABC spending $2 million on a pilot series (which did not air) in the United States.

 The Swedish version was called På rymmen ("On the run").
-The three seasons were broadcast by TV4 during 1997–1999.
-The Argentine version was called "Fugitivos".
-The two seasons were broadcast by Telefe during 2000–2001.
+Three seasons of this version were broadcast by TV4 during 1997–1999.
+The Argentine version was called Fugitivos.
+Two seasons of this version were broadcast by Telefe during 2000–2001.
+A Dutch version called Tros Wanted, broadcast by TROS, had only one season in 1997.